Back to Blog

 Increase in content output 2.5x 2025

-Interestingly, SEMrush’s 2025 analysis found no statistically significant difference in ranking potential between high-quality human-written content and high-quality AI-assisted content.
-Engagement metrics like dwell time, click-through rate, and backlink acquisition remained consistent when human-in-the-loop editorial oversight was applied.
+SEMrush’s 2025 analysis found no statistically significant difference in ranking potential between high-quality human-written content and high-quality AI-assisted content.
+Engagement metrics like dwell time, click-through rate, and backlink acquisition remained consistent when editorial oversight was applied.

 Additional industry surveys reveal that smaller businesses, in particular, have benefited from AI adoption, as it reduces the cost barrier for producing competitive content.
 While enterprise-level companies use AI primarily to scale existing strategies, startups leverage it to enter markets faster.
 The rise in AI usage also correlates with an increase in multilingual content production, as AI translation models have improved significantly.
 This widespread adoption underscores that AI is no longer a novelty but a standard operational tool in SEO — one that, when used correctly, offers measurable ROI without triggering penalties.